petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 ## Accessing Nested Fields

-Object Definition fields and Web Content Structure fields are indexed as nested fields in Elasticsearch.
+Object definition fields and web content structure fields are indexed as nested fields in Elasticsearch.

-Beginning in Liferay 7.4 U72/GA72, you can use object and [web content structure fields](#using-web-content-structure-fields-in-the-custom-facet) fields in the Custom Facet widget's Aggregation Field configuration with a special notation.
-Using a period character as the separator, enter the parent field, the name of the field that holds the field name, and the name of the field that holds the value.
+For Liferay 7.4 U72/GA72+, you can use these fields in a Custom Facet widget's Aggregation Field configuration.
+To do this, enter these elements separated by periods:

+* Parent field

+* Name of the field that holds the field name

+* Name of the field that holds the value

-This example references an object field in the Aggregation Field configuration:
+This example references an object field:

 ```
 nestedFieldArray.lastAccessed.value_date